AbuGhazalAA/OpenMC-Studio/README.md

 ## 📖 Citation

-If you use OpenMC Studio in academic research or technical projects, please cite:
+If you use OpenMC Studio in research or academic publications, please cite:

 ```
 Abu Ghazal, A. (2026).

-OpenMC Studio: A Graphical Environment for Monte Carlo Particle Transport Simulations.
+OpenMC Studio: A Modern Integrated Development Environment for OpenMC Monte Carlo Simulations.

-Computer software.
+Computer Software.

 https://github.com/AymanAbuGhazal/OpenMC-Studio
 ```